Vietnamese cashew industry 2026: expanding markets, elevating deep processing

 This approach not only stabilizes supply but also demonstrates corporate responsibility in supporting sustainable local development.
 At the same time, the company is investing in technology and targeting deep processing rather than focusing solely on traditional roasted salted cashews.

-Previously, many batches of Vietnamese cashew kernels were exported to the United States for processing into plant-based milk and other premium products.
+Previously, many batches of Vietnamese cashew kernels were available to the United States for processing into plant-based milk and other premium products.
 This demonstrates real potential; what remains lacking is commensurate domestic investment in deep processing.

 By mastering technology and building a diverse product ecosystem, the cashew industry can reduce dependence on a few product lines and mitigate the risk of the “bumper crop – price slump” cycle.
 More importantly, production thinking must shift from “selling what we have” to “selling what the market needs.”